KiraResari/ceal-chronicler-f/Protocol.md

 * Something that really is still missing, however, is something versatile that I can use to bridge anything that I could not directly address yet, such as items, skills, knowledge, species, characteristics, etc...
   * I think I'll do that by giving each temporal entity a list of fixed and temporal attributes, that should provide a good amount of flexibility and also be easy to implement
   * The attributes are quite similar to the incidents, and yet a little different
+  * It still took a while, but the permanent attributes work now
+    * They are great for tracking things that don't change, such as species

 # TODO

 * Allow for deletion of characters and locations
+* Consolidate incident and attribute widgets

 # User Story